Filipe-Bacof/metallica-api/Documentation.md

 #### Get a Random Song:

-- Returns a random song, only one song per call
+- Returns a random song, only one song per call.
 - Endpoint: `/song/random`

 ```json